UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson07/99_assignment.rst

 Here is what you need to do:
 ----------------------------

 #.
-Take an instructor provided module and identify the bottlenecks.
+Write functions to add and update customer and products in parallel.
 #.
-Rewrite the module to improve performance.
-Provide evidence to demonstrate
-   the improvement.
+Compare and contrast parallel vs. linear performance.
 #.
-Asses and compare the performance of adding 100 records to the product and
-   customer databases, and reading 100 records from these databases.
+Provide an example where the program fails due to contention and explain
+   why.
+#.
+Provide an example with test that passes.

 .. todo::
-    #.
-Create badly performing module
-    #.
-Needs work
+    More needed on assignment 07

 Tips
 ----
-- Amend some of the previoudly provided data to create the 100 records/
+- Amend some of the previously provided data to create the 100 records/